 MongoDB Logo

-MongoDB uses replica sets to ensure there is a high availability of data.
+MongoDB uses replica sets to ensure data availability.
 Each replica set is made up of two or more replicas of data.
 This gives its users the ability to access their data at any time.
 The replica sets also create fault tolerance.
 MongoDB scales well to accommodate more data.
 It uses the sharding technique to scale horizontally and meet the changing storage needs of its users.
 MongoDB was developed to help developers unleash the power of data and software.

 Mongo Shell List Databases